-- commence operations no later than six months from the date of the GBS incentive grant approval; - in a joint venture arrangement, at least one of the parties must be registered in South Africa as a legal entity; and - a pilot project must result in investment and the creation of jobs within the six-month trial period.
+- In the case of a joint venture arrangement at least one of the parties must be registered in South Africa as a legal entity. - A pilot project that will result in an investment and creation of jobs within the sixmonth trial period.